dadebulba/DamAliasLab/README.md

 ![image](/front-end/screen/firstPage.png)

 - `New Game button`: if we click on New Game button a form appears and we can enter the names of the players.
+When the players have finished to insert their names, if they press the start button the client will sent a POST request to the server in order to create a new game session.

 ![image](/front-end/screen/firstPage-newGame.png)

 - `Resume Game button`: if we click on Resume Game button there are two possibility, if there are no games started an alert message appears, otherwise if there are games saved in memory, a table appears with the list of these games.
 We can resume playing one of these by clicking on the 'play button' on the right of each game.
+In order to retrieve a game session the client will send a GET request to the server with the identifier of that game.

 ![image](/front-end/screen/firstPage-noStartedGames.png)